Special subsets of the generalized Cantor space $2^\kappa$ and generalized Baire space $\kappa^\kappa$: Introduction and preliminaries

-So, $2^\kappa\setminus [x]$ is also open.
-Therefore, the bases defined above consist of clopen sets.
-Notice also that an intersection of less than $\kappa$ of basic sets is a~basic set or an empty set.
-Therefore, an intersection of less than $\kappa$ open sets is still open.
+Notice that the bases defined above consist of clopen sets.
+Moreover, an intersection of less than $\kappa$ of basic sets is a~basic set or an empty set.
+Thus, an intersection of less than $\kappa$ open sets is still open.
 Notice also that there are $2^{\kappa}$ closed sets in those spaces.